Yefeng-Lin/dataplane-stack_doc/doc/user_guide/l2_switching_vpp.rst

 ************

 VPP L2 Switching implements the typical switching function based on 48-bit MAC address.
 It forwards packets based on the l2fib table.

-This guide explains in detail on how to use the VPP based L2 switching use case.
+Below L2 features are supported:

+- Forwarding
+- Mac Learning
+- Flooding

 The l2fib table starts out empty, and there are two ways to create l2fib table:

-- Learning
-- Flooding

 Learning
 ~~~~~~~~